A Man to Remember: Plot

-Widowed, Dr. Abbott arrives in Westport with his son Dick (Lee Bowman) after World War I. He borrows money in order to set up his medical practice.
-He delivers a healthy baby, Jean (Anne Shirley), but the mother dies.
+Widowed, Dr. Abbott arrives in Westport with his son Dick after World War I. He borrows money in order to set up his medical practice.
+He delivers a healthy baby, Jean, but the mother dies.
 When her father does not want her, the doctor adopts the child.

 Later, Ramsey tries to collect what he is owed from Abbott, only to find that Abbott has a hefty $100 bill for him for a life-saving operation.
 When Ramsey complains about the amount, the good-natured doctor settles for a mere $2.

 As time goes on, Dr. Abbott seeks to convince the town leaders of the need for a hospital.
 Sykes, Harkness, and Ramsey refuse to consider it.
-However, when Sykes's son Howard (William Henry) accidentally shoots Jean in the arm, the doctor informs Sykes that he is required by law to report all gunshot wounds.
+However, when Sykes's son Howard accidentally shoots Jean in the arm, the doctor informs Sykes that he is required by law to report all gunshot wounds.
 Sykes is blackmailed into building the hospital and donating it to the town to avoid the legal problems.
 However, Dr. Abbott finds that Sykes has spitefully stipulated that only doctors who have had graduate studies within the last twenty years can register, and he is turned away.

 Meanwhile, Dick goes to Paris to train to become a doctor.
-When he graduates and returns to Westport, he tells his father that he is going into partnership with Dr. Robinson (Gilbert Emery) because he is more interested in making money than in helping people.
+When he graduates and returns to Westport, he tells his father that he is going into partnership with Dr. Robinson because he is more interested in making money than in helping people.
 This hurts the father deeply, but he never shares this with his son.

 When Abbott fears that an outbreak of infantile paralysis (polio) among the children is imminent, he tries to get an upcoming county fair canceled.
 However, Sykes and Ramsey refuse his request.
 They phone Jode Harkness to get him to refuse to publish Abbott's urgent warning.
 Undaunted, the doctor has handbills printed and distributed by some young boys.
 He and Jean then visit all the children in Westport.
 This is brought to the attention of the county medical association, which votes to suspend him.
 Dick defends his father and resigns in protest.
 Then, Abbott is proved right.
 An epidemic erupts everywhere...except Westport.
 The association reverses itself and elects him its president.

 Abbott is finally recognized for his humanitarian work by the community.
 His son sees the light and agrees to join Abbott's small medical practice.
 However, after Dick and Jean leave, he dies peacefully in his sleep.
 Returning to the present, Harkness, Sykes, and Ramsey finally acknowledge the goodness of the man who had been a thorn in their sides for so long.